Lingfu Zhang's Home Page

 Comm.
 Pure Appl.
 Math.
 77 (6), 3107-3140 (June 2024).

-arXiv Journal Slides talk by Allan Sly Abstract
+talk by Allan Sly

 In the slow bond problem the rate of a single edge in the Totally Asymmetric Simple Exclusion Process (TASEP) is reduced from \(1\) to \(1-\varepsilon\).
 Janowsky and Lebowitz posed the question of whether such very small perturbations could affect the macroscopic current.
 Different groups of physicists, using a range of heuristics and numerical simulations reached opposing conclusions on whether the critical value of \(\varepsilon\) is 0.
 This was ultimately resolved rigorously by Basu-Sidoravicius-Sly which established that \(\varepsilon_c=0\).